diku-dk/futhark-website/blog/2021-05-11-anatomy-of-a-type-checker-bug.md

 used again - just in a `with`-expression.

-Once you get used to them, these rules provide a fairly simple way of writing code with an imperative feel, yet purely functional semantics.
+Once you get used to them, these rules provide a fairly simple way of writing code with an imperative cost model, yet purely functional semantics.
 Importantly, they are *opt-in* - if you don't need this feature, you can mostly ignore these details (except that type inference may sometimes put mysterious asterisks on your return types, when it figures out that a function result will never have aliases).

 ## The problem